iagrawal25/cse15l-lab-reports/lab_report_3.md

 ./written_2/travel_guides/berlitz2/Beijing-WhatToDo.txt
 ```

-Instead of a range, files of a particular size can also be found.
+Instead of a range, files of a particular size can also be found
 ```
 sudo find ./written_2 -size +100k
 ```